Here's how Francine could impact Dallas-Fort Worth

-NORTH TEXAS – Tropical Storm Francine is brewing in the Gulf and could bring some rain chances to parts of Dallas-Fort Worth this week.
+NORTH TEXAS – Francine is brewing in the Gulf and could bring some rain chances to parts of Dallas-Fort Worth this week.

-Francine, which developed in the Gulf of Mexico on Monday, is expected to strengthen into a hurricane later on Tuesday and make landfall Wednesday over Louisiana, the National Hurricane Center says.
+Francine, which developed in the Gulf of Mexico on Monday, strengthened into a hurricane Tuesday night and is expected to make landfall Wednesday over Louisiana, the National Hurricane Center says.
 Ocean temperatures could make Francine a Category 2 or Category 3 hurricane, according to forecasters.

-While Francine makes its projected path north, rain chances in Dallas-Fort Worth are at 20% for Wednesday.
+While Francine makes its projected path north, rain chances in Dallas-Fort Worth are at 30% for Wednesday.
 However, a majority of North Texas won't see any rain at all.
-Tropical moisture will increase Tuesday and Wednesday.
+Tropical moisture and humidity will increase Tuesday and Wednesday.

 North Texans could see spotty showers Wednesday afternoon, but CBS News Texas First Alert meteorologists say the showers will be quick-moving and tropical in nature.
 Some clouds will linger into Thursday morning but will move out as Francine continues its path north and sunshine returns to the forecast.